Seanyap90/MLdeploy/YOLOv5_KVS/README.md

 <h4>2.
 Device Configuration</h4>

-<p>Firstly please following the following instructions in this library: https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-cpp</p>
+<p>Firstly please following the following instructions in this library: https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-cpp.
+ You would need to install gstreamer and V4L2 on your gateway device</p>

 <h2>Create inference endpoint via Sagemaker</h2>